g-plane/blog/source/_posts/class-syntax-i-learned-when-contributing-to-swc.md

 b
 ```

-We already know it's referencing two variables at different lines,
+We already know it's referring two variables at different lines,
 which is equivalent to:

 ```javascript